-- A. From cautionary to intense
+A. From cautionary to intense

-- B. From anxious to hopeful

-- C. From serious to familiar

-- D. From tragic to playful
+- C. From serious to familiar - D. From tragic to playful

 How does the beaver mentioned in paragraph 2 influence events in the passage?

 - A. By preventing Clark from receiving Lewis's warning - B. By providing a sign that the Shoshone camp was - C. By downing a tree that made navigating the river more difficult - D. By encouraging Clark's party to wait for Lewis where game was plentiful